 5. Interaction and Context

 In MDX and DAX, a measure is a kind of code snippet.
-A measure is displayed in the ui like a table column and can be placed by the users interaction anywhere on the report interface.
+A measure is displayed in the ui like a table column and can be placed by the users interaction anywhere on the report surface.
 The location where the measure is placed creates a context for the measure.
-The context provides data that is used code snippet parameterization.
-The different contexts result in different parameterizations for the measure and end in different values.
+The context provides data that is used for code snippet parameterization.
+The different contexts result in different parameterizations for the same measure and end in different values.

 The following circumstances create changing contexts: